paitiewfrance/paitiewfrance.github.io/contact.md

-You can also drop us an [email](mailto:paitiewfrance@hotmail.com) to us directly.
+You can also drop us an [email](mailto:paitiewfrance@hotmail.com) directly.
 We usually reply within a day.
-Or you can using the folowing :
+Or you can using the following :

 - Facebook:  <span>[Pai Tiew France](https://www.facebook.com/paitiewfrance)</span>
 - Line: PaiTiewFrance